7-Jie/Python_Blender_Slicing/README.md

-# Blender Cross-Sectional Image Script
+# Python-driven Blender Cross-Sectional Image Script

 This script automates the creation of cross-sectional images from STL files using Blender.
 It positions a plane to intersect the STL object and captures orthographic views for each cross-section.